Home

 |

 The Mark 2 Ford Focus 1.6 TDCI diesel was UK launched in January 2005, so used car prices are reasonable.
 You'll find that Ford Direct offer few (if any) very cheap deals for prospective buyers.
-However, you do get an unlimited mileage 2 year warranty and Ford main dealer service to compensate.
+However, you do get a decent warranty to compensate.

 However, some of the used Ford Focus cars sold by Ford Direct are actually ex-hire cars or lease vehicles, so check the previous keeper on the vehicle documentation before you buy!

 Our tip is to shop around for the cheapest deals on a used Ford Focus TDCI and to buy a car which has a full dealer-stamped service history.
-Some small Ford dealers are now offering special offers due to the recession, in order to clear their stock of used cars.

-Trade Sales car supermarket in Slough also offer cheap deals on new and used diesel Ford Focus cars with large discounts available, but always check the car's previous owner.
+Trade Sales car supermarket in Slough also offer attractive deals on new and used diesel Ford Focus cars with large discounts available, but always check the car's previous owner.
 Like most car supermarkets they can offer poor part exchange deals, so before you buy compare Ford Direct dealer prices and their best part exchange trade-in price.

-| Value: Buy Used Ford Focus | |||||||||||
+Value: Buy Used Ford Focus | |||||||||||

-| < Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |
+< Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |

-| Value: Buy New Ford Focus | |||||||||||
+Value: Buy New Ford Focus | |||||||||||

-| < Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |
+< Worse | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Better > |

 A road test of the 1.6 TDCI Ford Focus reveals the car's refined gear change and its precise, nicely weighted steering.
 The handling and road holding of the Mk II Focus are exceptional with little body roll around corners.
 According to the motoring press, the Focus sets new standards for small car handling, being 'best in its class'.
 We agree wholeheartedly!